MbinOrg/mbin/docs/docker_deployment_guide.md

 ## Filesystem ACL support

-The filesystem ACL is disabled by default, in the `kbin` image.
+The filesystem ACL is disabled by default, in the `mbin` image.
 You can set the environment variable `ENABLE_ACL=1` to enable it.
 Remember that not all filesystems support ACL.
 This will cause an error if you enable filesystem ACL for such filesystems.

 ## Production